EnnoidMe/ENNOID-BMS/README.md

 13/01/2019:
 For cost reasons:
 - Master & Slave boards will be on a 2 layers PCB 100mm x 100mm
 - External power supply 12V or 24V is required for master.
-(Would be nice to have integrated PSU on Master, but high power HV DC/DC converter are too expensive, a 12V battery with low power HV DC/DC converter is indeed cheaper)

 PCB cost = 10 pcs x (Master+ Slave) = 9.80$ + shipping

+28/01/2018:
+- Started LTC6811 slave board design
+- Started power supply board design (Will use EPM1205SJ + AD8280 for charging 3 lithium-ion batteries from HV battery pack.
+Batteries will be mounted on PCB)
+- Current sensor PCB from paltatech, now in separate folder

 ### Features: